billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Evaluating gender bias in large language models in long-term care](https://billster45.github.io/ScienceCritAI/LLM_Gender_Bias_summary_20250827_180749.html)
-**Why read this:** This paper is worth reading as it highlights significant gender biases present in large language models used in long-term care, which can impact the quality of care and decision-making.
-The study's findings reveal that while one model demonstrated no bias, another produced notably negative summaries for men and downplayed women's health needs, emphasizing the importance of addressing bias in AI systems to ensure equitable healthcare outcomes.
+**Why read this:** This paper is worth reading as it critically evaluates gender bias in large language models used in long-term care, highlighting significant disparities in how male and female patients are represented in care summaries.
+The findings reveal that while one model demonstrated no bias, another exhibited substantial bias against women, emphasizing the importance of addressing algorithmic fairness in healthcare technologies to ensure equitable treatment and representation.

 **Date:** 2025-08-27
 **Journal:** BMC Medical Informatics and Decision Making